Robert Redford, Legendary Actor and Director, Dies at 89

 After evolving from golden boy heartthrob to elder statesman of American cinema, he threw his weight behind environmental causes, championing conservation and pushing back against industrial pollution.

-He moved to his bolthole in Utah in 1961.
+He moved to Utah in 1961.
 There, he led efforts to preserve the natural landscape of the state and the American West more generally.

-After breaking through on Broadway, he exploded onto screens in the late 1960s with Barefoot in the Park and then his iconic performance in Butch Cassidy and the Sundance Kid.
+After breaking through on Broadway, he came to prominence with screen roles in the 1960s including Barefoot in the Park and then his iconic performance in Butch Cassidy and the Sundance Kid.

 The latter cemented his rakish charm opposite Paul Newman and set Redford up for a decade of dominance in the 70s.
-The Sting won Best Picture, All the President’s Men made him a political icon, and The Way We Were sealed his indelible leading-man style.
+The Sting won the Academy Award for best picture, and he scored hits with other performances in All the President’s Men, The Way We Were, and The Candidate.

 He made his directorial debut with Ordinary People in 1980.
-The family drama stunned critics and won the Oscar for Best Director.
+The family drama stunned critics and earned him the best director Academy Award.
+It also picked up the Oscar for best picture.

-Redford later founded the Sundance Institute and Film Festival, which became a launchpad for new voices in cinema.
+Redford later founded the Sundance Institute in 1981, which became a launchpad for new voices in cinema.
+The institute’s annual Sundance Film Festival is now the biggest independent film festival in the U.S.

-Later in life, he threw himself into environmental activism, eventually calling it quits on acting in 2018 ahead of the release of one of his final films, The Old Man & The Gun.
+Later in life, he threw himself into environmental activism, saying in 2018 that his movie that year, The Old Man & The Gun, would be his last.

 “Never say never, but I pretty well concluded that this would be it for me in terms of acting ... because I’ve been doing it since I was 21,” Redford said at the time.